tejanc/StocksApp/README.md

 ![image](images/StocksJS.png)

-From here, users are given relevant news info based upon their search query which is layed out in a card format.
+From here, users are recommended with relevant news based upon their search query which is layed out in a card format.

 ![image](images/StockJSRelevantNews.png)

+## Website URL

+If you're interested in the website, you can find a working production build [here](http://tdcmarketwatcher.com.s3-website.ca-central-1.amazonaws.com).
+Currently, the API requests is on a developer key and may time out if too many requests are made.
+We are working to make this accessible and free for everyone to use permanently.

 ## Additional Info